carllosnc/lng/README.md

 ## Install

-This is a unpublished package, so you will need to add it to your pubspec.yaml file.
+This is a unpublished package it means that the package is not yet published on pub.dev.

 ```yaml
 dependencies: